The Life of Reason: Reason in Religion

 Though a philosophical atheist, Santayana is often described as an aesthetic Catholic.
-Influenced by his Spanish Roman Catholic heritage, he laments his own loss of faith, calling religious (especially Catholic) belief a "splendid error, which conforms better to the impulses of the soul" than life.
+Influenced by his Spanish Roman Catholic heritage, he laments his own loss of faith, calling religious (especially Catholic) belief a "splendid error".

 Durant says he: "achieves his masterpiece in 'Reason in Religion', filling his skeptical pages with a tender sadness, and finding in the beauty of Catholicism plentiful cause for loving it still."
 Santayana scorns the harsh treatment of religion by many "worm-eaten old satirists," and emphasizes the importance of understanding religion for understanding man, since religion is common to all men.
 With the touch of a poet, he lauds the beauty of religious myths while condemning literal treatment of religion to the flames.
 He especially derides the "northern barbarians" who are responsible for Protestantism, and believes they are mostly responsible for its literal interpretation and the loss of Christianity's poetry.

 Reason in Science

 Santayana holds that reason bases itself on science, as "science contains all trustworthy knowledge."
-Though he acknowledges the limitations of science and reason in finding metaphysical truths, he holds the scientific method as "merely a shorthand description of regularities observed in our experience" and says in 'Reason in Common Sense': "faith in the intellect...is the only faith yet sanctioned by its fruits."
+Though he acknowledges the limitations of science and reason in finding metaphysical truths, he holds the scientific method as "merely a shorthand description of regularities observed in our experience" and says in Reason in Common Sense: "faith in the intellect...is the only faith yet sanctioned by its fruits."

 Proposing no technically new metaphysic, Santayana instead applies old philosophies to the modern day.
 He admires the atomism of Democritus and emphasis upon technically reason of Aristotle.
 Santayana is a materialist and a naturalist, and strongly dislikes the more mystical metaphysics of many of his contemporaries; he rejects even the pantheism of Spinoza, saying that "the word nature is poetical enough; it suggest sufficiently the generative and controlling function, the endless vitality and changeful order of the world in which I live."

 Materialism and mechanism are the governing forces of the universe; there is nothing outside their laws, and nothing exempt—humans included.
 Staying true to this materialism, Santayana rejects the existence of a transcendent soul, instead positing that "the soul is only a fine quick organization within the material animal."
 He also rejects immortality in the common sense of the word, saying in Skepticism and Animal Faith: "I believe there is nothing immortal...No doubt the spirit and energy of the world is what is acting in us, as the sea is what rises in every little wave; but it passes through us; and, cry out as we may, it will move on.
 Our privilege is to have perceived it as it moved."
 He does, however, espouse an unorthodox, Spinozist view of immortality: